Kristiandior888/MESSENGER/README.md

 Second, in pgAdmin 4, open and run all the scripts in the Database folder to create the database itself, the required tables and fill them with some rows.

 Third, configure the connection string in the appsettings.json file.
-Specify the actual path to the datadase you just created.
+Specify the actual path to the database you just created.

 Fourth, run the backend using the "dotnet run" command in the project's root folder.